TechLadyVibes/alx-system_engineering-devops/README.md

-‘This is the root repo for where am i alx task’
+This repo is  for alx software eng devops